| |

 How is a Lamb Biryani Cooked

-I do this the easy way.
-The meat is marinated overnight with all the herbs and spices.
 I then cook the curry the next day, cook the rice separately, fry some potatoes and onion and layer them all in a flat pot.

 It is then popped into the oven and you have a pot of deliciousness.
 Making a Biryani is a process, that I cannot lie about.
 But trust me it is worth the effort.